oversword/super-small-state-machine/README.md

 Arrays can be used to perform absolute redirects.
 This is not recommended as it may make your transition logic unclear.

 Arrays cannot be used on their own, because they would be interpreted as sequences.
-For this reason they must be contained in an object with the `Stack` symbol as a ky, with the array as the value, or returned by an action.
+For this reason they must be contained in an object with the `Goto` symbol as a key, with the array as the value, or returned by an action.

 Using an absolute goto in a goto object works